- Receiving the gifts of God with gratitude

 It is up to you to determine how you will live out this stewardship way of life.
 You will not be alone, however.
 Millions of fellow Catholics are traveling together with you.

-100% of proceeds from our collections are given to our designated local and global volunteer agencies such as the Fatima Family Center, Jesuit Refugee Services, and Catholic Charities.
+100% of proceeds from our collections at John Carroll are given to our designated local and global volunteer agencies such as the Fatima Family Center, Jesuit Refugee Services, Catholic Charities Refugee and Migrant Center, our immersion partners, and St. Thomas Aquinas and St. Francis schools of Cleveland.

 The Gifts of God